 Finally, I decided to give it a try.
 I wanted to save some money on groceries and have fresh ingredients on hand so I didn’t need to go shopping as often.
 Plus, finding things like fresh basil at the store can be nearly impossible.
 So, we bought 2 raised bed kits, some dirt, seed packets, garden supplies – and a new passion was born.

-I enjoyed learning about how to care for each type of plant, how and when to harvest, and before the end of the first season, I had already begun planning my next (much larger) garden for the following year.
+I enjoyed learning about how to start seeds indoors, care for each type of plant, and how/when to harvest.
+Before the end of the first season, I had already begun planning my next (much larger) garden for the following year.
 I also had to begin thinking about what I would do with all my excess yields at harvest time, how to cure, store and preserve all my goodies.

 Before the end of my first gardening season, I purchased a combination pressure canner/water bath canner, supplies, and canning recipe book.
 My first endeavor was canning the 30lbs of carrots I grew in just a 1ft by 3ft area!
 We also had a mulberry tree out back with more than we could ever eat, so we got a wine making kit and started a batch of mulberry wine brewing.